Concrete-Encased Electrode (Ufer Ground) Rules in NEC 250.52

 Can I use a Ufer ground if there is a vapor barrier under the foundation?

-Generally, no. The rule requires the concrete footing to be in “direct contact with the earth.”
-If a vapor barrier completely isolates the footing from the soil, it does not qualify as a CEE.
-This is a critical point to verify during an electrical inspection.
+Generally, no. The Code requires the concrete footing to be in “direct contact with the earth.”
+If a continuous vapor barrier isolates the footing from the soil, the footing does not qualify as a concrete-encased electrode and other electrodes will be required.

 Does a rebar grounding electrode require supplemental electrodes like a grounding rod does?